-- 1.1 The Climate Emergency Review of the Strategic Policies and Land Allocations Development Plan Document (DPD) is a key document in the new-local plan for Lancaster district.
+- 1.1 The Climate Emergency Review of the Strategic Policies and Land Allocations Development Plan Document (DPD) is a key document in the local plan for Lancaster district.
 This document sets out the spatial vision and plan for the future of the district and how it will be delivered.
 It is also the document that identifies land to meet future development needs and land that should be protected for its environmental, social and economic importance. - 1.2 Our district must rise to the challenges facing it and its communities over the next 20 years and beyond.
 The district requires new homes, jobs and infrastructure to support the needs and aspirations of people who live in this area, both now and in the future.
-The Local Plan describes and quantifies what those needs are and sets out how the Council plans to meet them. - 1.3 In preparing the adopted Local Plan, the Council has worked proactively with the local community and key stakeholders to best address the needs of the district.
+The Local Plan describes and quantifies what those needs are and sets out how the Council plans to meet them. - 1.3 In preparing the adopted Local Plan, the Council worked proactively with the local community and key stakeholders to best address the needs of the district.
 As part of this process, the Council has drawn upon an extensive evidence base that is referenced throughout this document.
-This represents the final iteration of the adopted plan that the Council believe which represents a sound and legal compliant planning framework for the district.
-It has been subject to Public Examination, and this version contains modifications required to make the plan sound and legally compliant for adoption.
-It also includes the proposed changes as a result of the Climate Emergency Review. - 1.4 This Climate Emergency Review of the Strategic Policies and Land Allocations DPD is accompanied by a number of other planning documents that together will form the new proposed reviewed local plan for Lancaster district.
+This represents the final iteration of the adopted plan which represents a sound and legal compliant planning framework for the district.
+It also includes the proposed changes as a result of the Climate Emergency Review. - 1.4 This Climate Emergency Review of the Strategic Policies and Land Allocations DPD is accompanied by a number of other planning documents that together form the proposed reviewed local plan for Lancaster district.
 These DPDs include the following: